chris-clifton/180/3_relational_data_and_joins/1_relational_data.md

 ## One to One Relationship
 - Are actually pretty rare in a real database- most often, if a one-to-one relationship does exist at a conceptual level, the two entities will be joined together at the physical level and included in the same table

+# JOIN Video
+- FULL OUTER JOIN is a sort of a combination of the LEFT OUTER JOIN and RIGHT OUTER JOIN.
+First an inner join is done.
+Next, a LEFT OUTER JOIN without an additional INNER JOIN.
+Finally, a RIGHT OUTER JOIN is added without an additional INNER JOIN